McAfee Knob

-McAfee Knob is a geological feature with an elevation of 3197 ft above sea level, located on Catawba mountain in Catawba, Virginia, United States.
-It is named for a Scotch-Irish 18th-century settler.
+McAfee Knob is a geological feature with an elevation of 3197 ft above sea level, located on Catawba Mountain in Catawba, Virginia, roughly 15 miles northwest of Downtown Roanoke.
+It is named for a Scottish-Irish 18th-century settler.
 Considered to be among the most iconic points along the Appalachian Trail, the vista offers panoramic views of the Catawba Valley, 1600 ft below.